 The State of Crowdfunding in Saudi Arabia

-Believe it or not, all the transactions of the crowdfunding market in Saudi Arabia will amount to over 206 billion USD in 2020 with around 42,000 annual campaigns, states Statista.
-The researchers add that in 4 years, the sector will show the annual growth rate of 9.6% and add another 90 billion USD by 2024.
+Crowdlending transaction value in Saudi Arabia will amount to US$17.8m in 2021 according to Statista.
+The researchers add that in 4 years, the sector will show the annual growth rate of 3.95% and add another US$20.8 million by 2025.
+In contrast, the transaction value in the Crowdinvestin sector is projected to reach US$2.1m in 2021.

 In this article, we will explore the Saudi crowdfunding landscape.
 You will learn about its key players and regulatory compliance authorities, too.
 Yallah!